Freehand Los Angeles

 Trendy, $ (private rooms from $169, shared rooms from $49)

 Housed in the historic Commercial Exchange building in Downtown LA, the new Roman & Williams-designed Freehand Los Angeles is an original in a neighborhood of rapidly changing needs.
-When it comes to design, the nearby Ace Hotel Downtown Los Angeles, The Line, and the soon-to-open Nomad Los Angeles may be just as stylish, but none have accommodations that can compete with the very budget-friendly (and chic!) shared bunk rooms at Freehand Los Angeles.
+When it comes to design, the nearby Ace Hotel Downtown Los Angeles and The Line may be just as stylish, but none have accommodations that can compete with the very budget-friendly (and chic!) shared bunk rooms at Freehand Los Angeles.
 With rates as low as a mere $49 per bunk per night, the trendy new hotel is a viable option for travelers of all stripes and price points.

 At a Glance